Blooming Beauties: How to Grow Gorgeous Spring Bulbs in Pots!

 See my DIY potting mix article for how to make it. (it is cheaper and easier to fill many containers than lots of plastic bags)

-Fill potting soil to the desired depth.
+Fill the potting soil to the desired depth.
 This depends upon the size of your container and how deep you are planting your bulbs.

 Planting the bulbs